 What to do when you arrive in Brisbane

 I’m Santiago from Bogotá in Colombia and I came to Brisbane looking for new challenges, experiences, and opportunities.
-I’m a Brisbane International Student Ambassador studying an Advanced Diploma in Human Resources at the Queensland International Institute.
+I was a Brisbane International Student Ambassador when I was studying for an Advanced Diploma in Human Resources at the Queensland International Institute.

 I’ve been living in Brisbane since November 2014 and am having some of the best experiences of my life here.
 For this reason, I’m sharing my experience with anyone who wants to explore this amazing city.

 When I first arrived in Brisbane I felt a mix of feelings.
 It was the first time I’d travelled so far from my hometown and I didn't know what to expect.
 I took the train from the International Airport and the adventure started.

 Catching the train at the airport is easy.
 Brisbane Airtrain, is one of the cheapest options ($15 one way) to get into the city, and it only takes about 20 minutes.
 You can also get a taxi, bus or call an Uber, especially if you’re in a group because you can split the fare.

 Don’t forget to have a chat at the Visitor Information Centre with one of the airport ambassadors who will be happy to help and answer any questions.

 2. Brisbane transport

 When I was waiting for the train at the airport it was good to look around and see that in Brisbane you can find people from all over the world.
 On the same platform next to me there was a girl from Spain talking with another girl from Taiwan.
 Next to them was a couple from another country.
 Once I was on the train it was the same multicultural feeling.